codefordenver/denver-sustainability/README.md

 ---- | -----------
 index.html | Has the map view.
 Here users can see the map and get stats on buildings in Denver.
-Some stuff is broken out into the html and js folders info.html | Has the about us information. backup_database/ | Dump of the mysql database html/ | Some of the page content (sometimes using Mustache templates).
+Some stuff is broken out into the html and js folders info.html | Has the about us information. simpHTTP.py | Use this script as a local server to host the website while you are working on new contributions. backup_database/ | Dump of the mysql database html/ | Some of the page content (sometimes using Mustache templates).
 For example, bottom_drawer_splash.html is the splash screen that appears in the bottom drawer when you first open the page. images/ | The marker images, header images, certification badges, etc.